kamerynjw/kamerynjw.github.io/teaching/2018/math244.md

 Announcements
 -------------

+* (9/17) I uploaded a [study guide]({{ page.url }}sg1.pdf) for the first midterm.

 * (9/6) The first midterm will be Monday, September 24.
-It will cover material from sections 11.5, 11.6, and 11.1–11.4, corresponding to the material up to the homework due September 19.
+It will cover material from sections 11.5, 11.6, and 14.1–14.4, corresponding to the material up to the homework due September 19.

 * (9/3) Here are some online resources for graphing functions of two variables, which can be useful in visualizing what's going on.
 I highly recommend referencing them while doing your homework.